 They are people.
-All we have to do is talk respectfully and try to come to a mutual agreement so that we can all feel comfortable in the neighborhood.
+All we have to do is speak respectfully and try to come to a mutual agreement so that we can all feel comfortable in the neighborhood.

 Ree, ol' crazy self, told me that she was ready for the police.
 She, of course, was drunk.
 I noticed that the other people there, mostly youth, were not drunk or drinking.
-I at least know now that they are not bad people as has been rumored to me.
-They at least were not towards me.
+I at least know now that they are not bad people as has been rumored to me--at least were not towards me.
 That is a different issue, though....